 This is one of the easiest ways to prepare homemade soft pretzels and the results are extra delicious.
 The soft pretzel dough only needs to rest for 10 minutes before shaping.
 The quick baking soda boil gives the pretzels their traditional flavor.
 Make sure you watch the video for how to shape pretzels!

 Let’s chat about the dough.
-You need the simplest, most basic ingredients possible and I guarantee each one is in your kitchen right now.
-Warm water, 1 packet yeast, melted butter, brown or regular granulated sugar, salt, and flour.
+You need the simplest, most basic ingredients possible and I bet each one is in your kitchen right now.
+Warm water, 1 packet of yeast, brown or regular granulated sugar, melted butter, salt, and flour.

 How to Shape Homemade Soft Pretzels